-As those of you who have been reading my book and posts know, I am a big proponent of lifestyle change, like adopting a nutrient dense diet, but unfortunately, sometimes diet is not enough.
+As those of you who have been reading my book and posts know, I am a big proponent of lifestyle changes, like adopting a nutrient-dense diet… but unfortunately, sometimes diet is not enough.
 Although getting on an appropriate diet will help everyone, it will not always result in a remission of your autoimmunity.
 (Interested in trying out the Autoimmune Paleo diet?
 Download free recipe plans!)

 I thought this was an important message to bring up, especially for those of you who have tried the diet and have had limited success.
 Autoimmunity starts in the gut, and Lyme disease destroys the gut completely!

-Dr. Richard Horowitz is a pioneer in Lyme treatment and has developed a Lyme quiz you can take to see if you are a high risk for Lyme.
+Dr. Richard Horowitz is a pioneer in Lyme treatment and has developed a Lyme quiz you can take to see if you are at high risk for Lyme.

 You will need a blood test to confirm the infection; I recommend this lab for testing for Lyme.

 PS.
-You can download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to www.thyroidpharmacist.com/gift.
+You can download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free, by signing up for my weekly newsletter.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.

 - Tomer Y, Davies TF.
 Infection, thyroid disease, and autoimmunity.
 Endocr Rev. 1993;14(1):107-120. doi:10.1210/edrv-14-1-107